christianm20358/Ganymede/README.md

 it will be invisible to end users.
 Eventually it will go beyond tracking and logging and provide anti-malware and anti-virus capabilities as well.

+# Architecture #

+These applications will follow a microservice architecture, using REST API's to converse with each other.

 # Completed Features #
  - [X] Websocket API - Go